-The initial pain and acute injury are best treated by ice to decrease inflammation associated with joint and muscle pain.
+The initial pain and acute injury are best treated with ice to decrease inflammation associated with joint and muscle pain.

 Learning correct body posture is important for daily living and back pain relief.
 Learning this before beginning a strengthening routine is highly recommended.
 When able, begin a strengthening program with a trained therapist or personal trainer who can teach proper techniques to strengthen the muscles in the lower lumbar region as well as the muscles of the core.
 This will take the pressure off of the vertebral discs and spinal cord.

 At Knoxville Spine and Sports, we combine the latest low back pain treatment therapies all under one roof to not just treat your complaint but make you a healthier, stronger, and more resilient human, capable of taking on whatever task you choose.
 To schedule an appointment with the best back pain doctor in Knoxville please call our office at (885) 337-5574.

 Pain and stiffness in the neck and back are incredibly common with desk jobs or those that require you to be at a computer for long periods of time.
 Spending time in a rounded and forward flexed position puts a lot of strain on the spine and musculature of the mid-back.
 The first thing that needs to change is workplace ergonomics.
 The screen should be at eye level or even slightly above eye level.
 If possible, utilize a computer with a separate keyboard that is lower down to allow your shoulders to relax.
 Standing desks can also be a strong option if your workplace will allow them.
 However, probably the most important thing is to take frequent breaks, even if it's just standing up and stretching for a minute.